Lake Mary Jane, Florida

-Lake Mary is a census-designated place and unincorporated area in Orange County, Florida, United States.
+Lake Mary Jane is a census-designated place and unincorporated area in Orange County, Florida, United States.
 The population was 1,575 at the 2010 census.
 It is part of the Orlando–Kissimmee Metropolitan Statistical Area.

 Demographics

 Census

 Lake Mary Jane is located in southern Orange County, 23 mi southeast of downtown Orlando.
 The community is located on the east shore of the lake of the same name.
 The CDP was newly defined for the 2010 census.

 According to the United States Census Bureau, the CDP has a total area of 13.6 sqkm, all land.

 Lake

 Lake Mary is the namesake of the census-dedicated area.
 It is large body of water that is part of the Lake Hart watershed, which includes nearby Lake Hart, Lake Whippoorwill, and Lake Nona.
 There are 3 notable parks and nature reserves bordering the lake.
 Isle of Pine reserve on the south-eastern portion, Moss Park on the western portion, and Split Oak Forest on the south-western.
 These lakes are interconnected through a series of canals.

 Some notable local wildlife endemic to the area includes but is not limited to animals such as the american alligator, Florida softshell turtle, Florida sand hill cranes, and Florida scrub jays.